Indumathi (film): Production

 The director, a NRI, previously produced Andaru Dongale Dorikite (2004).
 Vennela Kishore learned about the role through his friend Ravi Varma.
 The film was shot in Hyderabad.

 Soundtrack

-The music was composed by Mantra Anand.
+The music was composed by Anand, who composed the music for the 2007 film Mantra, in which Sivaji also starred.

 Reception

 A critic from Idlebrain.com wrote that "Indumathi is a kind of film that is made with the purpose of entertainment by leaving the basic plot aside".
 A critic from Full Hyderabad wrote that "Indumathi is a disaster from the word go".
 A critic form Indiaglitz wrote that "Though there are a few pits in the story and screenplay department, Indumathi undisputedly has the potential to thrill audiences".